Constructing settling tanks

 Why settling tanks?

 A series of settling tanks provides a buffer between the vermifilter and the irrigation drippers.
-Without settling tanks, worms and detritus can exit the vermifilter and block irrigation lines.
-Instead of settling tanks, inline filters could be used but these would require regular maintenance.
-Settling tanks not only settle out any remaining solids, but they also provide additional treatment to the wastewater.
+Without settling tanks, worms and detritus that exit the vermifilter can block irrigation lines.
+Unlike filters, settling tanks don't require regular maintenance.
+Settling tanks not only settle out any remaining solids from the effluent, but they also provide additional treatment to the wastewater.
 They are simple to construct, virtually maintenance free and are required for recirculation.

-Constructing a series of settling tanks or "baffled reactors" is very simple using 200 litre drums and tank fittings.
-The drums are joined together, one tank fitting joins two drums.
+Constructing a series of settling tanks or "baffled reactors" is very simple using 200 litre plastic drums and tank fittings.
+The drums are joined together using one tank fitting to join two drums.
+Six 200 litre settling tanks in series should settle sufficient sediment so drippers never block.
+The final tank

 Plastic tank fitting.
 Two drums can be joined together with one tank fitting

-Water exits from inside one drum through here...
+Water exits from inside one tank through here...

 Black HDPE (alkathene) pipe fitted into the tank fitting.
 Water travels down the pipe to enter the bottom of the next tank.

-Two drums joined together with tank fitting.
+Two tanks joined together with tank fitting.
 Once the tank fitting is screwed up the tanks will be tight against each other and waterproof.

 The surge capacity in the diagram above is the volume above the equilibrium water level (red arrows)